DARMA-tasking/LB-analysis-framework/README.md

 ### [Optimizing Distributed Load Balancing for Workloads with Time-Varying Imbalance](https://ieeexplore.ieee.org/document/9556089)

-"This paper explores dynamic load balancing algorithms used by asynchronous many-task (AMT), or ‘taskbased’, programming models to optimize task placement for scientific applications with dynamic workload imbalances."
+"This paper explores dynamic load balancing algorithms used by asynchronous many-task (AMT), or ‘task-based’, programming models to optimize task placement for scientific applications with dynamic workload imbalances."